vince-lam/web3-phishing-detection/README.md

 # Web3 Phishing Detection

 An end-to-end pipeline for phishing message detection, encompassing model training and inference, along with a Flask application for user interaction, all containerized using Docker for easy deployment and execution.
+Built in 2 days.

 ## Background